Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/cloud-repelling.png
     :width: 100%

-    Chronophotography representing the displacement back and forth of a trap actin bead in a solution with probe bead.
-During this experiment, the actin bead is keep static in the optical trap while the stage is moved.
+    Chronophotography representing the displacement back and forth of a trapped actin bead in a solution with probe bead.
+During this experiment, the actin bead is kept static in the optical trap while the stage is moved.
 Up until frame 70, the stage is moved down in the Y direction (South), then up again.
-The 11 first frame show an average of the frame indicated as suptitle of each. frame 12 show a maximum projection of the all movie.
+The 11 first pictures show an average of the frame indicated as suptitle of each.
+Pictures 12 show a maximum projection of the all movie.
     Scale bar is 5 micrometers.
+Total movie duration is 21 seconds.

+.. _d0-violin:
 .. figure:: /figs/d0_violin.png
     :width: 80%

     Repartition of the bead-center distance at which the actin cloud exert a force higher than the noise (:math:`d_0`) on probe bead, as a function of capping protein.
-Red line represent position of bead surface (4.34 µm) and purple line represent bead surface+1µm (upper bound for the in vitro reformed actin cortex).
+Shaded region represent position of bead surface (4.34 µm) and purple line represent bead surface+1µm (upper bound for the in vitro reformed actin cortex measured in :cite:`Kawska2012`).
 We see in this graph that for symmetry breaking condition (CP 10 nM and 30 nM) the distance at which the actin cloud apply force on the probe bead is large compare to the thickness of the actin cortex.
-The distance at which the probe bead is able to detect the presence of the actin cloud decrease with the increase concentration in capping protein that restrict  actin filament growth.
-The condition in the absence of capping protein are a particular case as no dense actin network do for on the surface of the actin bead.
-The structure of the actin network on the actin bead can then be really different for this value.
+The distance at which the probe bead is able to detect the presence of the actin cloud decrease with the increase concentration in Capping Protein that restrict  actin filament growth.
+The condition in the absence of Capping Protein are a particular case as no dense actin network forms on the surface of the actin bead.

 Approach phase modeling
 =======================
 ..
 3

-To extract mechanical properties using the three phase of the indentation I decided to model each part independently.
-In particular, I decided to fit force-distance curve of the approach phase using a power law with 3 fit parameters :math:`\alpha, \beta, \delta`:
+To extract mechanical properties using the three phase of the indentation we decided to model each part (approach, relaxation and retraction) independently.
+In particular, we fit force-distance curve of the approach phase using a power law with 3 fit parameters :math:`\alpha, \beta, \delta`:

 .. math::